laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

         GIMLET_TOKEN: ${{ secrets.GIMLET_TOKEN }}
 ```

-Which is using two Gimlet CLI commands: `gimlet release make` and `gimlet release track` underneath.
+The plugin is using two Gimlet CLI commands: `gimlet release make` and `gimlet release track` underneath.
+Similarly to the ArgoCD semantics.

 ## And that's a wrap